Knowing God [Part 1]

 You can know God.

 I have read Billy Graham’s autobiography.
-But I don’t know Billy Graham.
+But I never knew Billy Graham.
 In my freshman year of college, I studied Billy Graham’s place in the history of Christianity in America.
-But I don’t know Billy Graham.
+But I didn’t know Billy Graham.
 Interestingly, Billy Graham came to my university and did a series of meetings in Carmichael Auditorium.
 Thousands of students accepted Christ.
 I helped lead a follow up Bible study in our dorm.
 I heard Billy Graham speak every night he was at Carolina.
-But I don’t know Billy Graham.
+But I didn’t know Billy Graham.

 Interestingly, a dear friend of mine worked as an executive leader with the Billy Graham Association for years.
-My friend knows Mr. Graham well.
+My friend knew Mr. Graham well.
 But that doesn’t mean that I do.
 I have met Franklin Graham and I have met Anne Graham Lotz.
 And I have met Rev. Graham’s brother in law, Leighton Ford.
-But I’ve never met Billy Graham.
-I have spent many, many days leading and attending conferences in Montreat, NC where Billy Graham lives.
+But I never met Billy Graham.
+I have spent many, many days leading and attending conferences in Montreat, NC where Billy Graham lived, but….

 You can know all about someone and know many people who know that someone – without knowing the person at all.
 There is a vast difference between knowing about Billy Graham and knowing him.
-There is a vast difference between knowing people who are friends with Mr. Graham, and actually knowing the world famous evangelist.
+There is a vast difference between knowing people who were friends with Mr. Graham, and actually having known the world famous evangelist.

-If I were to actually know Billy Graham, such personal knowledge would utterly transcend and trump all other information I might have about him.
+If I were to actually have known Billy Graham, such personal knowledge would utterly transcended and trumped all other information I might have about him.